Lupita Najaco Ceramic Figurine Calla Lilies Bag Mexican Folk Art Orange

 - She is 5" (apple bag to shoulder).

 - This ceramic doll is made by the Arana family in Tonala, Mexico.

 - The doll/ figurine is carrying a bag filled with calla lilies.

-- Najaco dolls were began in Tonalá, Jalisco in 1992, at the beginning, the family was looking for a way to depict Mexican people's daily chores (especially women) while in their typical outfits.
+- Najaco dolls are made in Tonalá, Jalisco. in 1992, the family was looking for a way to depict Mexican people doing daily chores (especially women) while in their typical outfits.

 - In short, typical women or men doing their chores from the past and even now.
 Each doll is a model of Mexican woman's beauty.

 - This folk art is full of colored detail.
-Each doll is molded, afterward each figurine is hand painted by artisans.
+Each doll is molded, afterward each figurine is hand painted, signed or initialed by each artisan.

 - Please note: these figurines are individually hand painted and will have slight variations one to another.